protz/dagstuhl-rust-2025/2-Proposal.md

 BP: I rearranged the list to put the more science-oriented items towards the top, following PM's theory of their importance to the panel.
 Also tried to merge or at least group related items.

+JP: this looks good to me

 # Ideas about the structure of the seminar

 Aim for a short seminar (3 days):

     Day 1, morning: Quick presentations from all participants (10 minutes each) about their tools, scope, expressiveness, and common difficulties interacting with Rust

-PM: I changed this to 10.
-Even for a small seminar, letting everybody speak for 20mins does not seem feasible.

     All working groups come with a summary to the broader audience at the end of each session Day 1, afternoon: Working Groups